-The best beaches in San Diego aren’t just relegated to Mission Beach, PB, and Coronado.
+The best beaches in San Diego aren’t just relegated to Mission Beach, Pacific Beach, and Coronado Beach.
 Head north into the coastal suburbs and you’ll find clean, wide, sandy North County San Diego beaches, some of which are refreshingly peaceful even during the height of summer tourism.
 Here are the North County San Diego beaches you should have on your radar.

 North Beach is more commonly called Dog Beach and for good reason.
-The ½ mile beach allows dogs to roam leash-free from September through May.
-Canines delight in romping through the waves or the calm mouth of the San Dieguito River which divides part of North Beach.
+The .5-mile beach allows dogs to roam leash-free from September through May.
+Canines delight in romping through the waves or the calm mouth of the San Dieguito River, which divides part of North Beach.
 Humans will also have fun watching the dogs play, or they can play for themselves on the sandy beach area to the north or south of the lagoon.

-This is the main beach in Solana Beach and is a great spot for sports enthusiasts both on land and in water since the beach has an adjacent basketball court and the waves are popular for surfing and boogie boarding.
-Lifeguards are on duty during the day year round and there are restrooms and showers onsite.
+Fletcher Cove Beach is the main beach in Solana Beach and is a great spot for sports enthusiasts both on land and in water since the beach has an adjacent basketball court and the waves are popular for surfing and boogie boarding.
+Lifeguards are on duty during the day year-round and there are restrooms and showers on-site.

 Those looking for a more tranquil beach day should head to Tide Beach Park in Solana Beach.
 You’ll have to descend (and then tiringly ascend) a long wooden staircase to get to it, but it will be worth it to lay your beach towel out on the peaceful beach, which is encircled by a tall cliff behind it, giving the beach an almost cove-like atmosphere.